hugorbarbosa/cpp-project-template/README.md

 Using this project as example, the following is what this section could have:

-"This C++ project template provides documentation that can be consulted by the user.
-It is available in [`doc`](./doc/), and includes the following:
+"Documentation of this project is available in [`doc`](./doc/), and includes the following:

 - Description of some examples of what can be inserted as documentation of a project (architecture diagrams, user guides, etc).
-- Details about some tools used by this project."
+- Details about some code quality tools used by this project."

 ## Requirements